MichelleCar/Deep-Learning-Challenge/README.md

 *__Question: What variable(s) should be removed from the input data because they are neither targets nor features?__*
-* As part of the preprocessing phase for the analysis, the column labelled EIN was excluded, providing organizational IDs, and as a result, of little value to a predictive analysis
+* As part of the preprocessing phase for the analysis, providing only organizational IDs, and as a result, of little value to a predictive analysis, the column labelled EIN was excluded
-* With fewer than 10 unique values, AFFILIATION, USE_CASE, ORGANIZATION, STATUS< INCOME_AMT, SPEICAL_CONSIDERATIONS
+* With fewer than 10 unique values, AFFILIATION, USE_CASE, ORGANIZATION, STATUS< INCOME_AMT, and SPEICAL_CONSIDERATIONS were excluded
 * Due to its high variability/subjectivity, I eliminated **ASK_AMT** as a useful feature

          NAME                      19568
          APPLICATION_TYPE             17
          AFFILIATION                   6
          CLASSIFICATION               71
          USE_CASE                      5
          ORGANIZATION                  4
          STATUS                        2
          INCOME_AMT                    9
          SPECIAL_CONSIDERATIONS        2
          ASK_AMT                    8747
          IS_SUCCESSFUL                 2

 #### Compiling, Training, and Evaluating the Model